harshalkhodifad/parallel_sudoku_solver/README.md

-# parallel_sudoku_solver
+# Parallel Sudoku Solver
-An attempt to decrease time complexity of NP-Complete problem.
+An attempt to reduce time complexity of NP-Complete problem.